rodrigoelp/reactnative-typescript/readme.md

 - Learn react-native
 - Share with others working examples of react-native and typescript.
 - Get feedback from others, if you have more knowledge and you have ways to improve these examples? by all means contribute to this or provide feedback.
+(Raise any feedback as an issue of this repo)

 ## Background